 Positive net cash generated from operating activities

-In 2012, u‑blox generated cash from operating activities in the amount of CHF 32.1 million as compared to CHF 18.6 million in 2011.
-Inventory level has decreased with a positive impact on cash generated from operating activities in the amount of CHF 1.9 million despite higher revenue.
+In 2013, u-blox generated cash from operating activities in the amount of CHF 38.5 million as compared to CHF 32.1 million in 2012.
+Inventory level has increased due to the expansion of the business and due to higher revenue.

 Table 2: consolidated statement of cash flows (condensed)

 Investments in capitalized development costs were CHF 14.9 million as compared to CHF 3.7 million in 2012.
 CHF 10.9 million was invested in furniture, equipment, tools and test infrastructure for the further expansion of capacity and approximately CHF 7.9 million in software intellectual property rights and acquired technology.

 There was the repayment of remaining borrowings and other payables from acquisitions in 2012 of CHF 3.3 million, a dividend payment of CHF 6.4 million and proceeds from the issuance of ordinary shares connected with the employee share option plan of CHF 4.9 million.

 u-blox has a very strong balance sheet with an equity ratio of 79.7%.
 Cash and cash equivalents and marketable securities remain stable at CHF 60.6 million at December 31, 2013 compared to CHF 60.6 million at December 31, 2012.

 Goodwill only slightly changed from CHF 37.7 million in 2012 to CHF 37.8 million or 16.7% of total assets in 2013 due to foreign currency effects.